canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/hard/q3/QuestionText.md

 - Vary both of the attributes for this question and the class name
 - Also vary the method name
+- Also vary the starting values of the attributes
 - Java question

 ## Question Text